-We’re no experts in building bots, so wanted to find the easiest framework to setup and get running within a few hours.
+Given the time constraints we wanted to find the easiest framework to setup and get running within a few hours.
 With not very much deliberation, we landed on Microsoft’s Bot Framework, half persuaded by their generous offer of support and half due to its flexibility.
 It also came with the added benefit of their NLP toolkit, LUIS, used for creating natural language intents.
 Plus the cross platform compatibility meant we could test the bot in a range of platforms, but settled on Slack and Skype, with a stretch goal of a Cortana Skill if time permits… yeah right!

 Reaching out to Microsoft with our plans we were able to convince a couple of their engineers to join us for the whole hack week!
 Luckily both Toby Bradshaw and Petro Soininen Microsoft Commercial Software Engineering had a lot of experience with both the Bot framework and LUIS, and even offered to host us in their Paddington offices.